-Extensive set of criteria - To be considered a qualified electronic signature, the electronic signature must be based on a qualified certificate.
 A 'qualified' certificate is a digital certificate which must contain the specific information set out in Annex I to the eIDAS Regulation and be issued by a qualified trust service provider (after having verified the identity and specific attributes, if any, of the concerned natural person).
 A qualified trust service provider is a trust service provider who provides qualified trust services in accordance with the requirements set out in section 3 of the eIDAS Regulation.
 In practice, for qualified electronic signatures this means the commercial or governmental certificate authority that certifies the ownership of a named person's public key by issuing a digital certificate.

 A qualified electronic signature must also be created by a qualified electronic signature creation device.
-This means that the configured software or hardware (e.g. a smart card, a USB token or a cloud-based hardware security module) used to create said signature must comply with the requirements relating to the trustworthiness of the data handled by the device as set out in Annex II to the eIDAS Regulation.
+This means that the configured software or hardware (e.g. a smart card or a USB token) used to create said signature must comply with the requirements relating to the trustworthiness of the data handled by the device as set out in Annex II to the eIDAS Regulation.